Joker: Folie à Deux ending explained – full spoilers for sequel

 **WARNING: Contains full Joker: Folie à Deux spoilers**

-Still, the film is nonetheless a major release, and one aspect that seems sure to get people talking is the rather shocking ending, which comes after the incarcerated Arthur Fleck has been put on trial for the series of murders he committed during the events of the original.
+Another controversial aspect of the film has proved to be the rather shocking ending, which comes after the incarcerated Arthur Fleck has been put on trial for the series of murders he committed during the events of the original.

-Joker: Folie à Deux ending explained – full spoilers
+Joker: Folie à Deux ending explained: What happens to Lee?

 For much of its runtime, Joker: Folie à Deux is an altogether more subdued proposition than the original film – with imagined musical numbers replacing the brooding violence of the earlier effort.